domoticz/domoticz/dzVents/documentation/README.md

     `['myDevice']  = { 'at 15:*', 'at 22:* on sat, sun' }` The script will be executed if `myDevice` was changed, **and** it is either between 15:00 and 16:00 or between 22:00 and 23:00 in the weekend.

 #### scenes = { ... }
- A list of one or more scenes.
+ A list of one or more scene-names or indexes.
 The same rules as devices apply.

 #### groups = { ...}
-A list of one or more groups.
+A list of one or more group-names or indexes.
 The same rules as devices apply.

 #### timer = { ... }
 A list of one ore more time 'rules' like `every minute` or `at 17:*`.
-See [*timer* trigger options](#timer_trigger_options).
+See [*timer* trigger rules](#timer_trigger_rules).

 #### variables = { ... }
-A list of one or more user variable-names as defined in Domoticz ( Setup > More options > User variables).
+A list of one or more user variable-names as defined in Domoticz ( *Setup > More options > User variables*).
 If any of the variables listed here changes, the script is executed.

 #### security = { ... }
 A list of one or more of these security states: